labs13-how-to/backend/README.md

 `getPostById(id)` -> Returns a specified post by Id

+`getAllTags` -> Returns all tags

+`addNew(tag)` -> Adds a new tag

+`remove(id)` -> Removes a tag by Id

+`update(id, changes)` -> Edits a tag by id

 ## 3️⃣ Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.

 A cloudinary account is required to generate a cloud to store the uploaded images.
 Please navigate to https://cloudinary.com/users/register/free and register an account.
 Upon registration you can either receive an automatically generated cloud name or if you choose, you can edit it to be more personalized.
 After login you will be redirected to the console page where you can find the cloud name, API key, and API secret, that you will need to plug into your .env folder to properly upload images to that cloud.

 create a .env file that includes the following:

-    *  PORT - what port the server will run on
+ _ PORT - what port the server will run on
-    *  HOST - set to "localhost" for "development" and "testing" environments
-    *  DB_DEV - the name of the local PostgreSQL database cluster for development
-    *  DB_TEST - the name of the local PostgreSQL database cluster for testing
-    *  USER - the username set for your local PostgreSQL server
-    *  PASS - the password set for your local PostgreSQL server
-    * CLOUDINARY_CLOUD_NAME - the name given to your personal cloud
-    * CLOUDINARY_API_KEY - the api key provided by cloudinary
-    * CLOUDINARY_API_SECRET - the api secret provided by cloudinary
+_ HOST - set to "localhost" for "development" and "testing" environments _ DB_DEV - the name of the local PostgreSQL database cluster for development _ DB_TEST - the name of the local PostgreSQL database cluster for testing _ USER - the username set for your local PostgreSQL server _ PASS - the password set for your local PostgreSQL server _ CLOUDINARY_CLOUD_NAME - the name given to your personal cloud _ CLOUDINARY_API_KEY - the api key provided by cloudinary \* CLOUDINARY_API_SECRET - the api secret provided by cloudinary

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.